 Welcome to this page supporting lay preaching and those who ensure there is someone to lead Sunday worship.

 Lay Preaching is a ministry valued by the United Reformed Church.
-Few churches have full time Ministers and the URC relies on lay people to lead worship just as in the early church.
+Few churches have 100% full time Ministers and for those times when a Minister is not available the URC relies on others with the gifts and skills to lead worship just as in the early church.
 Churches are always looking for new preachers, and we are keen to help people identify and answer a vocation to lead worship and preach.
 Regular training opportunities are offered for new and existing Lay Preachers and Worship Leaders, including financial support for that training.
 Please see the webpage here

-This page is under construction but comments are very welcome to ensure it meets the needs of those working in local churches
+This page is under construction but comments are very welcome to ensure it meets the needs of those working in local churches, Please drop an email

 Lay Preaching